Aedif/TokenVariants/README.md

 Improve management of Token art in-session and during prep.

-This module searches a customisable list of directories and makes found art available through vairous convenient means such as pop-ups and a new Token HUD button.
+This module searches a customizable list of directories and makes found art available through various convenient means such as pop-ups and a new Token HUD button.

 Main features include:

 - Sourcing images from local folders, rolltables, Imgur galleries, and s3 buckets
 - Pop-ups on Actor/Token create to select images found based on Actor/Token name
-- Overlaying images/videos on top or bellow the token
+- Overlaying images/videos on top or bellow the token ([examples](https://github.com/Aedif/TokenVariants/wiki/Templates))
 - Sharing specific art with players through the Token HUD allowing them to switch out their token art on the fly
 - Displaying different images for the same token for each user
 - Image filtering based on identifiers e.g. when selecting a portrait only showing images containing 'PRT': Bob[PRT].png, Tom[PRT].png